To get started with Netlify Connect, create and configure your first data layer.

 Repeat the above steps to connect as many sites as needed.
 Once you’re done, select Continue to move to the last step.

-The final step in the flow allows you to add custom webhooks to notify external services whenever data changes in your data layer.
-For example, you may want to add a webhook to notify a Slack channel when your data layer updates.
+The final step in the flow allows you to add notifications to notify external services whenever data changes in your data layer.
+For example, you may want to add a notification to notify a Slack channel when your data layer updates.

-Repeat these steps to add as many custom webhooks as needed.
+Repeat these steps to add as many notifications as needed.

 Once you’re done, select Finish data layer configuration to complete the set up process.